-WATCH | Trompies' Eugene Mthethwa chains himself at SAMRO offices, demands his royalties
+WATCH | Trompies' Eugene Mthethwa chains himself at Samro offices, demands his royalties

 Eugene said he had been a member of Samro for 30 years but his pension funds amounted to less than R300,000.

 “ That's nonsense.
 What they have been doing is taking music that is popular and removing it from being documented.
-So, that's broad day robbery, heist and I'm told I should be prevented from getting into the building, a building that was built with our money!”
+That is robbery.
+I'm told I should be prevented from getting into the building, a building built with our money!”

 [TODAY]: Eugene Mthethwa has taken a firm revolutionary stance of making a sit-in at SAMRO in need of answers to questions that he has been asking without answers.— Sixo Gcilishe (@SixoGcilishe) February 18, 2021